AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-access-reader-account.md

 ## Connecting to Snowflake via Third-Party Tools {#connecting-to-snowflake-via-third-party-tools}

-you will need to enter a few pieces of information to connect your Snowflake data warehouse to a third-party tool.
+You need to enter a few pieces of information to connect your Snowflake data warehouse to a third-party tool.

 >[!NOTE]
 >
->Each tool has different connection requirements; it's recommended you consult the documentation for the specific tool you're trying to connect.
+>Each tool has different connection requirements; it's recommended you consult the documentation for the specific tool you are trying to connect.

 * **URI** (always required)
   * This is the domain name of the Snowflake account.
 It is contained within a portion of the Snowflake login link.
 * **Username** (always required)
   * The username is listed on the Data Warehouse information page in [!DNL Marketo Measure].
 * **Password** (always required)
-  * This is the password you set the first time you logged into your Snowflake account.
+  * This is the password that you set the first time you logged into your Snowflake account.
 To reset your password, see the steps outlined above.
 * **Database Name** (not always required)
   * The database is what stores the data in Snowflake.
 It is the storage resource.
 The database name is listed on the Data Warehouse information page in [!DNL Marketo Measure].
 * **Warehouse Name** (not always required)
   * The warehouse is what executes queries in Snowflake.
-It is the compute resource.
+It is the computed resource.
 The warehouse name is listed on the Data Warehouse information page in [!DNL Marketo Measure].

    ![](assets/data-warehouse-access-reader-account-9.png)